SamKhoze/fall-detection-using-yolo-ML/readme.md

 - ST-GCN action recognition

 You can download the models from this link: https://drive.google.com/drive/folders/1jAfaj1E7_TRzYkr-1dbbsFsnNjvmaBH7?usp=drive_link
-Past the models inside the /fall-detection-using-yolo-ML/Yolo-model-implementation/models/
+Paste the models inside the /fall-detection-using-yolo-ML/Yolo-model-implementation/models/
 ## Usage
 ```
 cd Yolo-model-implementation